-Project Management Apprenticeship Program (PMAP) is a program developed by two aspiring project managers in 2013/14.
-PMAP seeks to help fast track elite, PM-focused students to have a career in project management.
+The Project Management Apprenticeship Program (PMAP) is in its fourth year of helping fast track a cohort of elite, PM-focused students to have a career in project management.

 What does the program provide?

 1. Get a Mentor

 Wise words and war stories are needed to bridge the gap from theory to practice.
 Mentees will meet twice a month with their mentors throughout the program to learn about the field of project management.

 2. Get Involved

 To become part of the PM community, one has to actively give back.
 Mentees in each cohort will work together to plan and execute a project.
 PMAP students will be working with the PMI CWCC portfolios to gain project management experience while guided by their respective mentors.

 Time to leave campus and get noticed!
 Mentees will be given exclusive access to PMI monthly dinners and professional conferences.
 These events will be an ideal opportunity for participants to build their network and to be exposed to various job opportunities.